Green housing

 Zero net energy

 Zero net energy homes and buildings combine premium efficiency with renewable energy to meet their own annual energy consumption.
-Learn more in the infographics below:
+See details below:

 Single Family Home